-- a weight loss program, if you are overweight - an exercise program tailored to your condition and ability - pain management, using medicines such as pain relievers or non-steroidal anti-inflammatory drugs (NSAIDs), as well as learning to change the way you think about, and react to, pain - devices such as braces, walking sticks, and shoe insoles - joint replacement surgery, if your symptoms are no longer controlled with other therapies.
+- · a weight loss program, if you are overweight - an exercise program tailored to your condition and ability - pain management, using medicines such as pain relievers or non-steroidal anti-inflammatory drugs (NSAIDs), as well as learning to change the way you think about, and react to, pain - devices such as braces, walking sticks, and shoe insoles - joint replacement surgery, if your symptoms are no longer controlled with other therapies.
+Arthroscopy (keyhole surgery) is not recommended as a treatment for pain in knee osteoarthritis.